saliehendricks/kuegiBot/docs/aboutCodingABot/readme.md

 - Don't plan a plan if you can't follow throu: [How i became profitable](howIBecameProfitable.md)
 - The structure behind: [my own trading framework in python](myOwnTradingFramework.md)
 - How to survive the learning curve: [Riskmanagement](riskmanagement.md)
-- How to build an automated trading system
+- How to build an automated trading system: [Building my Bot](HowToBuildABot.md)
 - Size matters: Performance numbers and which i like
+- non-linearity: nothing is a straight line
+- entries vs. exits